paulinakantor/dci-java-course/java-excercises/3_Java/5.2_AWS_Overview_Projects/README.md

 ### Projects - instruction
 There are 3 projects.

 Students should get an instruction which are the steps to go through.
-After each step students should exchange , so that both students will have a possibility to get their hands dirty with the work.
+After each step students should exchange, so that both students have a possibility to get their hands dirty with the work.

 Sometimes, students will need to find some answers on the internet - this is exactly what they are going to do at work, since AWS services are evolving and changing constantly.
-AWS have a really good documentation with a lot of code snippets, that may be simply reused.
+AWS have a really good documentation with a lot of code snippets that may be simply reused.

 All AWS related services are meant to be configured via AWS Console (UI).